KushKapoor2006/HB-TaskQueue-CoSim/README.md

 ## Future work & next steps

-Short-term (next sprint):

-1. Produce `bug_report.md` with a minimal reproducer, VCD snippets, and a cycle-by-cycle timeline of the failing sequence (recommended next task).
-2. Implement and test handshake fixes: e.g., a sample-ready bit, an extra cycle guard before sampling DATA_OUT, or stricter ACK/VALID semantics in the MMIO bridge.
-3. Re-run the randomized campaign until `mismatches == 0` in the SW-driven flow.

-Medium-term:

-1. Add a `make verify` CI target that runs HW build (without GUI), SW host, golden check, and plotting; the target should fail if `mismatches > 0`.
-2. Run Yosys synthesis to check synthesizability and get resource estimates (post-fix).
-3. Formalize pointer invariants with property assertions or bounded model checking.

-Research extensions:

 * Explore dispatch policies and batch-enqueue for leader cores and quantify end-to-end application-level improvement on microkernels.
 * Scale the workload: increase FIFO depth, follower count, and arrival rates to stress test the scheduler.
+* Add a `make verify` CI target that runs HW build (without GUI), SW host, golden check, and plotting; the target should fail if `mismatches > 0`.
+* Run Yosys synthesis to check synthesizability and get resource estimates (post-fix).
+* Formalize pointer invariants with property assertions or bounded model checking.

 ---

-## CV-ready text (pick one or both)

-**Verification-focused bullet**

-> Built a hardware–software co-simulation and trace-driven verification framework for the HammerBlade task-queue accelerator (Verilator + MMIO C host + Python golden model).
-The independent Python oracle discovered a systematic FIFO correctness divergence: 3,164 pop mismatches across a 10k randomized campaign, enabling a targeted RTL debugging effort prior to synthesis.

-**Performance + verification bullet**

-> Implemented trace-driven validation and quantitative evaluation of a leader-queue accelerator.
-Measured a median latency improvement of **4.2×** (SW median 46 ns vs HW median 11 ns) in microbenchmarks while using a Python golden model to verify FIFO semantics and surface correctness issues.

----

-## Artifacts to include in a release or application

-* `sw/logs/trace.csv`, `sw/logs/results.json`, `sw/logs/golden_results.json`, `hw/run.log` (evidence of discovery)
-* `model/plots/*.png` (visual summary: latency, throughput, utilization)
-* `sw/sw_hw/sim.vcd` (waveform, large) for detailed reviewers
-* `bug_report.md` (recommended next deliverable) with VCD excerpts and repro steps

----

-## License & citation

-Add a `LICENSE` file (MIT suggested) and cite the HammerBlade paper when describing this work in an academic context.

----

 ## Contact

 Kush Kapoor — GitHub: `https://github.com/KushKapoor2006`
-(Include your email if you want to be contacted for reviews)

 ---

-If you would like, I can now:

-* Draft `bug_report.md` with an annotated VCD-based reproducer and patch suggestion (recommended), or
-* Implement a `make verify` pipeline target that automates HW, SW, golden check and plotting, and fails on mismatches.

-Reply with either `bug_report`, `make_verify`, or `both` and I will prepare the requested next step.